 If you or a loved one is suffering from allergies that disrupt their quality of life, sublingual immunotherapy may be able to help.
 Not only has this treatment been shown effective in controlling allergy symptoms, it has also been shown to provide long-term improvement.

-For more information regarding sublingual immunotherapy in the Denver or Lone Tree areas, contact Associates of Otolaryngology today to schedule an appointment.
+For more information regarding sublingual immunotherapy in the Denver, Lone Tree, or Castle Rock, contact Associates of Otolaryngology today to schedule an appointment.

 Sources: